WWitman/zettajs-tutorials/1-hello-world/README.md

 `http://localhost:1337/servers/Hello%20Zetta`

 At this time, no devices are attached to the server.
 If there were, they'd be listed in the `entities` array.
 Note, however, the API has a `query-devices` action.
-In the next tutorial, we'll see how to add a state-machine device to the Zetta server and turn it on and off using APIs.
+In the next tutorial, you'll see how to add a state-machine device to the Zetta server and turn it on and off using APIs.

 ```json
 {